 Learning Outcomes for the Major & Minor in Spanish

-- Actively engage in a semester abroad program, living with a host family, and successfully completing the academic requirement for the program abroad.
+Skill: Actively engage in a semester abroad program, living with a host family, and successfully completing the academic requirement for the program abroad (only for Majors).